thepranab/materials-for-max-qe2021-online-school/Day-9/example1.setup/README.md

 ---

-We will only need `pw.x` so we compile it with the command
+We will only benchmark `pw.x`.
+Let's compile it with the command

     make -j pw

-Enjoy some tea or coffe while you wait 3 minutes or so.
+Now enjoy tea or coffe while you wait 3 minutes or so.

 ---